FebrianRifki/kitameraki_recruitment_febrian_rifki_ramadhan/README.md

 # kitameraki_recruitment_febrian_rifki_ramadhan

-Here's the translation of your message into English:

 This project uses Node.js version 18.14.2 and MongoDB version 7.0.0, make sure to use the appropriate versions so that the application runs smoothly.

 Installation steps: